krake747/hangar-747/golang/README.md

 ### Reflections

-As a senior developer with C# experience, I focus on translating those skills to Go.
-Migrating the file-based bookstore to an Echo and SQLite API highlights the differences: Echo's routing feels similar to ASP.NET middleware, but Go's explicit error handling contrasts with C#'s exceptions.
+Focusing on translating C# skills to Go, I migrate the file-based bookstore to an Echo and SQLite API.
+This highlights the differences: Echo's routing feels similar to ASP.NET middleware, but Go's explicit error handling contrasts with C#'s exceptions.

 Integrating SQLite reminds me of Entity Framework, but Go's sql package requires more manual work with prepared statements and transactions – a trade-off for performance and control.